zack-bitcoin/amoveo/docs/other_blockchains/ouroboros.md

 The Security Model Goals
 =========

-Ouroboros security is based on the goals of persistence, and liveliness.
+Ouroboros security is based on the goals of persistence, and liveness.

 By "persistence", they mean that the blockchain needs to have finality. if a tx gets deeper into history, we need to have increasing confidence that it wont get reverted.

-By "liveliness", they mean that txs wont get censored.
+By "liveness", they mean that txs wont get censored.
 A valid tx with sufficient fees will get included in some finite number of blocks.

 As far as I can tell, these 2 goals do fully encompass the needs of a cryptocurrency.

-I will be attempting to show that the Ouroboros model fails to achieve the goal of liveliness.
+I will be attempting to show that the Ouroboros model fails to achieve the goal of liveness.

 Tx censorship is a deep problem.
 The ability to do arbitrary censorship is called a "soft fork".
 It is a kind of attack that lets the attacker make arbitrary changes to the consensus rules of a blockchain.